kperkins96/cs56-games-minesweeper/README.md

 High-level description
 ======================

 This is a program that runs the game minesweeper.
 Currently, the game itself is able to be played.
 The game can be played via GUI or through text, depending on the user's preference.
-There is a start menu, with six buttons: new game (with three separate difficulties), help, load, and quit.
+There is a start menu, with seven buttons: new game (with three separate difficulties), help, load, leaderboard, and quit.
 Selecting new game will start a new game.
 Selecting help will bring the user to a page with instructions of how to play.
+Leaderboard will bring the user to the leaderboard containing top 10 scores for each difficulty.
 Quit exits the program.
 During a game, the user can choose reset game, exit minesweeper, or main menu the in-game toolbar at the top of the game.
-Once the game is over, the user gets a message indicating whetheer he/she won or lost.
+Once the game is over, the user gets a message indicating whether he/she won or lost.
 The user can then choose an option from the toolbar to continue with their game.

 Developer Notes/Documentation
 =============================